 But while Jesus was captured, Satoshi understood the importance of anonymity and disappeared before the authorities could apprehend the creator.
 In result, Bitcoin remains a viable tool against the financial cronyism of today.
 Someday Bitcoin could reverse the destruction and havoc inflicted on our global economy from endless money printing and Keynesian economics.

 Do you think Jesus would approve of Bitcoin?
-Let us know in the comments below!
+Let us know what you think about this subject in the comments section below.